kurdt94/k_bookie/README.md

 - note : It is safe to remove lines from the model list

 # Notes
-- Mostly untested ( if you find any bugs , let me know )
+- Mostly untested
+- Needs adjustments regarding HOSTS and multiplayer support